Siberpone/lazy-pony-prompter/README.md

 ### 🖵  A1111 WebUI

 Open the "Extensions" tab and then the "Install from URL" tab.
-Paste this repository link to the "URL" field:
+Paste this repository link into the "URL" field:
 ```
 https://github.com/Siberpone/lazy-pony-prompter
 ```

 Click "Install" and after it's finished installing, restart the server.
-You should  now see the "Lazy Pony Prompter" fold on txt2img tab.
+You should  now see the "Lazy Pony Prompter" accordion on txt2img tab.

 ### 🛏 ComfyUI